nathanzebedee/solana-backend-development/week-01/notes/tues-notes.md

 issue: **liveness** - what do we do when someone is chosen for a slot, but nothing is produced? what if no producer is chosen? does the blockchain stall?
 * we can have a timeout period. if nothing is produced within this time period, then you can simply move on to the next slot. however, this is only possible if there is a clock that is synchronized across the network (PoH).

+we do not need to send transactions to every node such as in a gossip protocol. we can simply send the transactions to the predesignated leader (for a given slot) and the leader can broadcast the block to the rest of the network.

 ### solana vs hedera
 hedera relies upon a medium measure for their idea of time. solana' is much more decentralized. on solana, any node can run its own clock without relying on a central clock. this "clock" is a hashing algorithm - a SHA256 recursive hash: the output from one step forming the input of the next step.